 To emphasize themes

-Situational irony steers readers to an unexpected destination within a story, which can emphasize a novel’s theme or moral lesson.
-For this reason, it is often used in fables or morality-focused stories, such as The Tortoise and the Hare.
+Steering readers to an unexpected destination within a story can emphasize a novel’s theme or moral lesson.
+For this reason, situational irony is often deployed in fables or morality-focused stories, such as The Tortoise and the Hare.
 The unexpected outcome teaches us that “slow and steady wins the race.”

 Situational Irony Example: Harry Potter and the Deathly Hallows

-Situational irony is often present in many layers.
-Throughout the seventh book of the Harry Potter series, readers follow Harry on his quest to find and destroy Voldemort’s six horcruxes.
-At the end of the novel, we find out that there is a seventh horcrux: Harry.
+Throughout the seventh book of the Harry Potter series, readers follow Harry on his quest to find and destroy Voldemort’s six Horcruxes.
+At the end of the novel, we find out that there is a seventh Horcrux: Harry.
 This unexpected twist also comes with the ironic realization that in order for Voldemort to die, Harry must sacrifice himself.
 So he willingly goes to meet Voldemort — and his own death.
 When Voldemort uses the killing curse on Harry, it has the opposite of his desired effect.
-Harry lives but the horcrux dies, bringing Voldemort that much closer to his greatest fear: mortality.
+Harry lives but the Horcrux dies, bringing Voldemort that much closer to his greatest fear: mortality.

-Also referred to as rhetorical irony, verbal irony is when the intended meaning of a statement is the opposite of what is said.
+It is when the intended meaning of a statement is the opposite of what is said.
 Sound similar to sarcasm?
-Well, some will tell you that the two are not the same: sarcasm, they say, is used with the intent to mock or insult someone, whereas verbal irony is not.
+Well, some will tell you that the two are not the same: sarcasm is almost always used with the intent to denigrate someone or something.
 However, others argue that sarcasm is simply one type of verbal irony, along with “overstatement” and “understatement.”
 The argument in defense of the latter is that sarcastic remarks are not always ironic, and verbally ironic statements do not always intend to offend.
 In light of this, the terms are not interchangeable; however, there is considerable overlap.

 To provide insight into a character

-Unlike dramatic and situational irony, when characters are usually not in control of the situation, verbal irony depends on the character’s awareness; they intentionally state something that contradicts their true meaning.
+Where, in previous examples, characters are usually not in control of the situation, verbal irony very much depends on the character’s awareness; they intentionally state something that contradicts their true meaning.
 It can be used to reveal a little more about a character’s personality or motives.

-Effective verbal irony relies on well-planned timing and context.
+This relies on well-planned timing and context.
 A character needs to be properly developed, and the tone of a scene needs to be properly conveyed, in order for dialogue to come across as ironic.
-Otherwise, the irony in the character’s statement may go over the reader’s head or be taken literally.
-Isn’t that ironic?*
+Otherwise, there's a danger that the character’s statement may go over the reader’s head or be taken literally.

 Verbal Irony Example: Romeo and Juliet